-- From any page on the site except the home page, you’ll see a list of authors on the right-hand side of your screen.
-Find your author Gravatar and edit it by:
+Set up your Gravatar.
+From any page on the site except the home page, you’ll see a list of authors on the right-hand side of your screen.
+Find your author Gravatar and:

 — edit your name so it appears as your professional name (first and last)

-** Note: It can take a few minutes for Gravatars to update, so if you’ve changed your name, photo, and bio but don’t see the update, wait a few minutes and refresh.
+** Note: It can take a few minutes for Gravatars to update, so if you have changed your name, photo, and bio but don’t see the update, wait a few minutes and refresh.

-- Please take a look at some of our articles and commentary to get a sense of the site’s tone.
-Since we are professional historians writing for a like-minded audience, we aim for a tone that is authoritative, measured, and pithy.
+Peruse the site.
+As historians writing for a like-minded audience, we aim for a tone that is authoritative, measured, and pithy.
 We also welcome humor!
 However, we caution against writing that is overly casual.
-If your style in a given piece is running closer to that of a personal blog than professional advice or insight, we may ask you to rephrase.
-Watch out for a lot of “I” usage (“I do this…”; “I’ve found that…”) or references to your timeline as an academic.
+If your style reflects that of a personal blog rather than professional advice or insight, we may ask you to rephrase.
+Watch out for a lot of “I” usage (“I do this…”; “I’ve found that…”) or references to your personal timeline as an academic.
 “Consider x when planning a course that includes y” is preferable to “When I first taught class z four years ago, I found that c was helpful.”

 Compose your piece.
 We offer these word count parameters as guides.

 — “How-to,” advice, and thought pieces in our Academia, Alt-Ac, Surviving Grad School, or Teaching categories: 250 words (such as a 10-point list) to 2000 words.

 —Contemporary Issues, History Articles, or Reviews: 800 to 4000 words, excluding captions, endnotes, and “Further Reading” lists.

 —Syllabi: no word count guidelines.
 Please eliminate boilerplate text that is not content-specific, such as course policies or university protocol.

 If your submission is longer than our guidelines suggest, we may ask you to consider reframing it as a two-part or serialized piece.